 The Australian Nanny Association runs numerous events throughout the year, both in-person and virtually.
 You can participate and work towards all of these goals.
-You’ll have the opportunity to learn about breaking news in your career, learn “best practices” or new ideas, hear about key achievers in your field and also meet and brainstorm with others who are also looking to share and learn new information.
+You’ll have the opportunity to learn about breaking news in your career, learn “best practices” or new ideas, hear about key achievers in your field, and also meet and network with others who are looking to share and learn new information.
 You can share ideas, ask for advice, volunteer to be a speaker, or become a member of the committee.